When is White Lines on Netflix? New series from Money Heist creator - TheNewsTrace

 Who is within the solid of White Lines?

-Laura Haddock is main the solid of White Lines, finest generally known as the late mom of Star-Lord within the Guardians of the Galaxy films.
+Laura Haddock is main the solid of White Lines, greatest referred to as the late mom of Star-Lord within the Guardians of the Galaxy motion pictures.
 She additionally starred as Hannah Roberts in TV thriller The Seize.

 Marta Milans (Shazam) and Juan Diego Botto (Good Behaviour) will co-star within the new series, with supporting roles for Nuno Lopes (Saint George), Daniel Mays (Good Omens), Laurence Fox (Victoria) and Angela Griffin (Waterloo Street).